NeoPower-Digital/tempora/README.md

 - `calculateProxyAccounts()`: Calculates proxy accounts for a given origin and target chain.
 - `validateProxyAccount()`: Validates a proxy account against a given address on the parachain.
 - `createProxyAccount()`: Creates a proxy account with the specified permissions for a given account using the provided API.
-- `getDerivativeAccountV2()`: Generates a derivative account address for a given destination chain using XCM V2.
-- `getDerivativeAccountV3()`: Generates a derivative account address for a given account and destination parachain using XCM V3.
+- `getDerivativeAccount()`: Generates a derivative account address for a given account and destination parachain using XCM V3.
 - `getCrossChainTransferParameters()`: Generates cross-chain transfer parameters for a given amount, decoded account address, and target parachain ID.

 ## [XCM Builder 🔗️](/src/lib/helpers/xcm.builder.ts)